Bowery Farming: History

 Bowery Farming was founded in 2015 by entrepreneur Irving Fain, who earlier in his career co-founded CrowdTwist, acquired by Oracle Corporation for $100 million.
 Irving brought on entrepreneurs David Golden and Brian Falther as cofounders.
-Henry Sztul, joined shortly after as part of the founding team and led the development of the BoweryOS; he now serves as the company’s Chief Science Officer.
+Henry Sztul, joined shortly after as part of the founding team and led the development of the BoweryOS; he now served as the company’s Chief Science Officer.
 The company raised a total of $472 million from Google Ventures, General Catalyst, GGV Capital and Temasek.
 Its latest round of funding in 2021 was led by Fidelity Investments.
 Investors in the company include Lewis Hamilton, Tom Colicchio, Chris Paul, José Andrés, Justin Timberlake, and Natalie Portman.

 In 2021, Bowery opened Farm X, an innovation hub for plant science in Kearny, N.J., to grow crops beyond leafy greens and focusing on seed breeding specifically for indoor farming.
 The company added a third commercial smart farm in Bethlehem, Pennsylvania in 2021.

-Bowery Farming operates three commercial farms and two R&D facilities in Kearny, NJ.
-It grows its produce inside industrial warehouses in New Jersey, Pennsylvania, and Maryland, using proprietary technology and vertical farming techniques, and without pesticides and minimal water footprint.
-Its locally grown products are delivered to Whole Foods Market, Giant Food, Walmart, Albertson's Companies (ACME and Safeway stores), and Weis Markets, among others.
-Bowery Farming also supports Hungryroot and Amazon delivery options.
+Bowery Farming operated three commercial farms and two R&D facilities in Kearny, NJ.
+It grew its produce inside industrial warehouses in New Jersey, Pennsylvania, and Maryland, using proprietary technology and vertical farming techniques, and without pesticides and minimal water footprint.
+Its locally grown products were delivered to Whole Foods Market, Giant Food, Walmart, Albertson's Companies (ACME and Safeway stores), and Weis Markets, among others.
+Bowery Farming also supported Hungryroot and Amazon delivery options.